Malaert64/cotm-randomizer-1.4/README.md

 SkipMagicItemTutorials.ips
 Optional patch created by Liquid Cat.
 The text printed after Magic Items are obtained will not appear.

+DropRework.ips
+Patch created by Fusecavator.
+Makes changes to dropped item graphics to avoid garbled Magic Items and allow displaying arbitrary items.

+NerfRocWing.ips
+Optional patch created by Liquid Cat.
+Changes the behavior of the Roc Wing depending on which other Magic Items have been obtained.

 # Changes:

+1.3:
+  - Added a patch by Fusecavator to fix the garbled Magic Item issue.
+  - Added an optional patch by Liquid Cat and randomizer logic changes to support the nerfed Roc Wing optional rule.

 1.2:
   - Added an optional patch by Liquid Cat to apply the Pluto/Griffin speed increase while jumping.